whoschek/bzfs/README.md

     --force).
 If there is no such abort, continue processing with the next dataset.
-Eventually create empty destination dataset and ancestors if they do not yet exist and source dataset has at least one descendant that includes a snapshot.
+Eventually create empty destination dataset and ancestors if they do not yet exist and source dataset has at least one descendant that selects at least one snapshot.

 <!-- -->